FREQUENTLY ASKED QUESTIONS

 What does it cost to have Kander convert a database?

 There are two main parts to what Kander does...

 Build the station

 Our tools bring in everything except the complex control objects.
-Regardless of device or point count, this station generation costs $1200 per station.
+This station generation costs between $1200-$1500 per station.